 Both the hi hat pedal and bass drum pedal should be positioned exactly where the feet fall naturally whilst sitting down, resulting in roughly a 90 degree angle between your knee and ankle.

-3. Not hitting the middle of the drums
+3. Not Hitting the Center of the Drums

 This is a mistake that has such a huge impact on a drummer’s playing!
 It seems so straightforward yet it’s something drummers do more frequently than you might think.